Health and Safety Representatives (HSRs)

 - electrical continuity at Povo2;

-- security service at conferences, meetings, non-academic activities;
+- ensuring a security service at conferences, meetings, non-academic activities;